smiley256/underlegend/README.md

-# underlegend
+# UnderLegend: The Caverns of Descent
-Text-based Python RPG.
+UnderLegend is a text-based Python RPG inspired by games like Dwarf Fortress.